microsoft/dstoolkit-genai-shap/README.md

 print(gai_explainer.r2_scores_)
 ```

-The following are examples of the coeficient of determination (r2) scores for each of the best model trained for each metric:
+The following are examples of the coefficients of determination (r2) scores for each of the best model trained for each metric:

 - **faithfulness**: 0.752
 - **context_precision**: 0.999
 - **context_recall**: 0.938

-> During the training and selection of the best models a **t-test** is performed to evaluate if the estimated metric using the models produces a statistically related sample from the same population of the original metric: fail to reject the null hypothesis that both, the original metric and the estimated metric are sanples from the same population.
+> During the training and selection of the best models a **t-test** is performed to evaluate if the estimated metric using the models produces a statistically related sample from the same population of the original metric: fail to reject the null hypothesis that both, the original metric and the estimated metric are samples from the same population.
 If the t-test rejects the null hypothesis a warning message is displayed during the creation of the explainers.
 The explainers cannot be used as reference.

 > Also, as a rule of thumb, if the `r2_score` is high (>0.75) the explanations of black-box model could be used as reference.
 If it is lower, the use of the explainers could produce misleading conclusions.

 Just as an example, let's use **context recall** for now.
 It is possible, at this point to generate explanations at the full dataset level to answer questions like: *What are the more relevant features of the questions that drives a higher, or lower **context recall**?*

-It is possible to do it, for example, using the SHAP suymmary plot, as follows:
+It is possible to do it, for example, using the SHAP summary plot, as follows:

 ```python
 metric = 'context_recall'